delphos-quant/terminal/README.md

-# delphos-terminal
+# dxlib-terminal
-## Financial Data Research and Simulation Terminal
+## Interactive Terminal for Financial Data Research and Simulation
 This interactive terminal and dashboard application is designed to provide a comprehensive platform for analyzing and simulating financial data.
 Whether you're a researcher, investor, or financial professional, this tool empowers you to explore and gain insights into various financial scenarios.

 ### Features